 Products containing neutralizing amine typically are fed for corrosion control in the condensate system.
 In the past, it was a generally accepted practice to feed the neutralizing amine product directly to the steam header.
 However, AAMI ST79 was updated in 2017 with the following guidance:

 This guidance was added because feeding the amine product directly to the steam header will cause spikes in the amine level each time the chemical feed pump is activated.
-These fluctuations in amine level can easily result in the FDA limit of 25 ppm total amine being exceeded while the pump is on.
+These fluctuations in amine level can easily result in the FDA limit being exceeded while the pump is on.
 If a sterilizer calls for steam at the same time that the amine feed is active, staining of surgical instrumentation can also result due to high amine levels.

 The optimal feed point for neutralizing amines and other treatment products is the storage section of the feedwater tank or deaerator.
 By adding the treatment chemicals to the feedwater reservoir, they are diluted before they enter each boiler to provide better chemical distribution and more consistent system protection.
 Because boilers receive treated feedwater in direct proportion to its load, this also allows consistent treatment residuals to be maintained in all operating boilers and eliminates the spikes that occur when concentrated chemicals are added directly to the steam header.

 It should also be stressed that hospitals that feed amine products to the steam header are out of compliance with AAMI ST79.
 When condensate system corrosion cannot be controlled without exceeding FDA-regulated amine levels, a dealkalizer or reverse osmosis system is necessary to reduce the makeup water alkalinity.